-Wealth Watch Advisors, LLC ("Wealth Watch" and/or "the Firm") is a Delaware limited liability company.
+Wealth Watch Advisors, Inc ("Wealth Watch" and/or "the Firm") is a Delaware corporation.
 Wealth Watch is registered with the Securities and Exchange Commission.
-Wealth Watch Advisors, LLC is owned by David A. Shields, Tyrone Clark, William E. Gastl, and John Patrick Lynch.
+Wealth Watch Advisors is owned by David A. Shields, Tyrone Clark, William E. Gastl, and John Patrick Lynch.
 David Shields and William E. Gastl are the firm's managing members.